The Relay Proxy

 Read time: 4 minutes

-This topic explains what the LaunchDarkly Relay Proxy is and how to use it.
+This topic explains what the Relay Proxy is and how to use it.

-The LaunchDarkly Relay Proxy is a microservice that connects to the LaunchDarkly streaming API and proxies that connection to multiple clients.
+The Relay Proxy is a small Go application that connects to the LaunchDarkly streaming API and proxies that connection to clients within an organization's network.

-The Relay Proxy lets a number of servers connect to a local stream instead of making a large number of outbound connections to LaunchDarkly's streaming service (
+The Relay Proxy lets multiple servers connect to a local stream instead of making a large number of outbound connections to LaunchDarkly's streaming service (

 stream.launchdarkly.com).
 You can configure the Relay Proxy to carry multiple environment streams from multiple projects.

 Some Relay Proxy features, including automatic configuration and offline mode, are only available for customers on Enterprise plans.
 To learn more, read Relay Proxy Enterprise.